Melody0321/CMSC5724-MarginPerceptron/README.md

 * Environment: Python 3.6
 * Decompress the MarginPerceptron.zip, and load it as a project
 * Run main method in MarginPerceptron.py, it will automatically read and classify the three data sets
+* The weight, gamma_guess and margin will be printed as output